 In this post, we will look at the top 5 competencies that recruiters are looking for in candidates.

 Once we can recognise important competencies required, we can work on our interview answers that demonstrate these qualities.

 1. Written and oral communication skills

-Being able to effectively communicate is an appreciated skill in many roles.
-Especially if your role is customer facing.
+Communicating effectively is an appreciated skill in many roles, especially if your role is customer-facing.

-But it’s equally as important when working within teams to ensure you’re not only able to share your ideas and thoughts, but to say it in a way that is understood and received well.
+But it’s equally as important when working within teams to ensure you’re able to share your ideas and thoughts and say them in a way that is understood and received well.